 Ask your doctor if a Meniett device would be helpful to you.
 This device provides low-pressure pulses to the middle ear.

-Surgical procedures are not always helpful, and include:
+Surgical procedures are not always helpful, but include:

-There are no current guidelines to prevent Meniere's disease.
+There are no current guidelines to prevent Meniere disease.
 However, to help reduce your risk, avoid:

 American Academy of Otolaryngology—Head and Neck Surgery

 Meniere disease.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T113932/Meniere-disease.
 Updated December 5, 2016.
 Accessed August 22, 2017.

 Meniere's disease.
 Family Doctor—American Academy of Family Physicians website.
 Available at: https://familydoctor.org/condition/menieres-disease.
 Updated March 2014.
 Accessed August 22, 2017.

 Meniere's disease.
 National Institute of Deafness and Other Communication Disorders (NIDCD) website.
 Available at: https://www.nidcd.nih.gov/health/menieres-disease.
 Updated February 13, 2017.
 Accessed August 22, 2017.

 12/3/2010 DynaMed Plus Systematic Literature Surveillance http://www.dynamed.com/topics/dmp~AN~T113932/Meniere-disease: Hillier S, McDonnell M. Vestibular rehabilitation for unilateral peripheral vestibular dysfunction.
 Cochrane Database Syst Rev. 2010;(10):CD005397.